Lone1106/flashcard-app/README.md

 The flashcards are currently intented for vocabulary use, hence the length is capped at 50 signs!

+Missing features:

+- Delete all cards
+- Delete user
+- Edit Flashcards
+- Email notifications
+- Change password

-_The app isnt completely finnished yet, however all functionality has been implemented_
+_The app isnt completely finnished yet, however all basic functionality has been implemented._